 Disability Access

-Visitors with disability concerns are strongly encouraged to arrive early to Stegeman Coliseum.
-Doors open 90 minutes prior to the start of the ceremony.
+Visitors with mobility concerns are strongly encouraged to arrive early and be prepared for the exertion required of the day.
+Stadium Gates open 2 hours prior to the start of the ceremony.

 On-site wheelchairs are NOT available.
 Guests with difficulty walking are strongly encouraged to bring their own wheelchair.
 Wheelchairs are commonly available for short-term rental from medical supply stores and some pharmacies.